Laser Doppler vibrometer: Principles of operation

 A vibrometer is generally a two beam laser interferometer that measures the frequency (or phase) difference between an internal reference beam and a test beam.
 The most common type of laser in an LDV is the helium–neon laser, although laser diodes, fiber lasers, and Nd:YAG lasers are also used.
 The test beam is directed to the target, and scattered light from the target is collected and interfered with the reference beam on a photodetector, typically a photodiode.
 Most commercial vibrometers work in a heterodyne regime by adding a known frequency shift (typically 30–40 MHz) to one of the beams.
 This frequency shift is usually generated by a Bragg cell, or acousto-optic modulator.

 A schematic of a typical laser vibrometer is shown above.
 The beam from the laser, which has a frequency f_{o}, is divided into a reference beam and a test beam with a beamsplitter.
 The test beam then passes through the Bragg cell, which adds a frequency shift f_{b}.
 This frequency shifted beam then is directed to the target.
-The motion of the target adds a Doppler shift to the beam given by f_{d} = 2*v(t)*cos(α)/λ, where v(t) is the velocity of the target as a function of time, α is the angle between the laser beam and the velocity vector, and λ is the wavelength of the light.
+The motion of the target adds a Doppler shift to the beam given by $f_d = \frac{2 v(t) \cos(\alpha)}{\lambda}$, where v(t) is the velocity of the target as a function of time, α is the angle between the laser beam and the velocity vector, and λ is the wavelength of the light.

 Light scatters from the target in all directions, but some portion of the light is collected by the LDV and reflected by the beamsplitter to the photodetector.
 This light has a frequency equal to f_{o} + f_{b} + f_{d}.
 This scattered light is combined with the reference beam at the photo-detector.
 The initial frequency of the laser is very high (> 10^{14} Hz), which is higher than the response of the detector.
 The detector does respond, however, to the beat frequency between the two beams, which is at f_{b} + f_{d} (typically in the tens of MHz range).

 The output of the photodetector is a standard frequency modulated (FM) signal, with the Bragg cell frequency as the carrier frequency, and the Doppler shift as the modulation frequency.
 This signal can be demodulated to derive the velocity vs. time of the vibrating target.